WojciechMula/pyahocorasick/documentation.rst

 	values).

 ``iter(string, [start, [end]])``
-	Returns iterator that does the same thing as ``find_all``, yielding tuples instead of calling a user function.
+	Returns iterator (object of class AutomatonSearchIter) that does the same thing as ``find_all``, yielding tuples instead of calling a user function.

 	``find_all`` method could be expressed as::